Chanrom/sentence-representation-for-classification-PyTorch/README.md

 ## Models [IN PROGRESS]

 For now, the models listed bellow are add into this repo.
-Some benchmarks for these models are also given (the hyper-parameters are far from being optimal, so the performances of these models can be improved with carefully tuning).
+Some benchmarks for these models are also given (the hyper-parameters are far from being optimal, the performances of these models can be improved with carefully tuning).

 |   Model     |  TREC6-valid<sup>[1](#foottime)</sup> | TREC6-test  |   SST2-valid<sup>[2](#foottime)</sup>   |    SST2-test   |